-These vegan stuffed sweet potatoes with black beans are a super easy, versatile, and nutritious dinner option!
+These Mexican stuffed sweet potatoes with black beans are a super easy, versatile, and nutritious dinner option!

 I’ll also share two options for how to cook your sweet potatoes: baking in the oven and microwaving.
 (If you’re in a hurry, microwaving is the way to go!)

 Why I Love Stuffed Sweet Potatoes

 Stuffed sweet potatoes used to be one of my favorite super fast and easy go-to dinners back when I was single and lived by myself.
 They’re pretty much perfect: filling but fast, and you can easily mix up the toppings for a lot of variety.